 If you do secure your place in a self-sponsored cadet programme, the biggest advantage is that you are assured of a job (with some terms and conditions attached) after spending SGD$150,000 on your CPL.
 If you decide to get your own CPL, there is a chance you might be left jobless after spending a fortune on your CPL.

 If you prefer to go on your own (or you can’t get into the SIA or RSAF, or if you couldn’t get into a cadet programme), you can consider getting your own CPL.
 There are two ways you can go about getting your own CPL.
 We’ve got a summary below, but we wrote an article about the advantages and disadvantages of an FAA CPL and a CAAS CPL.

 Getting your FAA CPL in the USA will be cheaper than doing it in Singapore.
 Together with your living expenses in the USA for roughly about 6 months, it will cost you just under SGD$100,000 to get the CPL.

-Not only is it cheaper than in Singapore, but your FAA CPL will also allow you to find work in the USA and many other countries (the CAAS CPL will only enable you to work in Singapore).
+With the FAA CPL option, not only do you save a pretty penny, your FAA CPL will also allow you to find work in the USA and many other countries (the CAAS CPL will only enable you to work in Singapore).
 However, starting salary for a CPL holder in the USA is very very low compared to in Singapore.
 The reason for this is that the airlines in the USA only hire ATPL holders.
 CPL holders are restricted to working as pilots in regional private jet operators and flight schools.

 You can read about the FAA way of becoming an Airline Pilot in Singapore.